My search for the best grammar checker I could find

 If I click out and return to my normal WordPress editor, Grammarly is still with me making suggestions.
 Here I am looking for a synonym.

-Even when I use my SEO plugin to write a meta description, it’s there.
+Even when I use my SEO plugin to write a meta description, Grammarly is there.

-If I get a bit lazy and sneak off to social media for a quick peek, Grammarly follows me to Facebook, Twitter and all the rest.
+If I get a bit lazy and sneak off to social media for a few minutes, Grammarly follows me to Facebook, Twitter and all the rest.

 Grammarly works on any site I use and on top of being accurate, it is lightning fast.
 There is not a hint of hesitation when it suggests a correction.